ElArkk/blog/_posts/2019-10-29-multi-schema-sqlalchemy.markdown

 Downgrades work analogous through the `downgrade` command.

 We're done!
-We now have a way of dynamically querying our multi-schema database using `sqlachemy`, and can even perform migrations on a per-schema basis!
+We now have a way of dynamically querying our multi-schema database using `Sqlalchemy`, and can even perform migrations on a per-schema basis!

 If you have any suggestions of how to solve this in a different way or more elegantly, please let me know in the comments!